gregorianrants/van_cal/notes/invoice-feature.md

 a user should be able to:

-- use a form to validate a booking into a state where the information can be used to validate an invoice.
-- be able to tell from list of bookings if the information in the booking is in a state to generate as an invoice
-- be able to generate an invoice from a booking if it is in a suitable state
+- create an invoice record on db from the data held in a job record.
-- be able to send an invoice either from there own domain or from the email client on the device they are using the application on.
+- email that invoice  either from there own domain or from the email client on the device they are using the application on.
+- void an invoice

+ui should provide
+- a way to see what job records have:
+  - had an invoice created
+  - have had an invoice sent
-- see which jobs have had invoices sent
+  - have had an invoice sent but invalidated
+- a way to create and send an invoice.
+- a way to see all invoices
+- a way to see invoices for a certain booking as some bookings may have multiple invoices due to marking

+ui features
+- a list of job records showing the current invoice state:
+  - not created, created, sent, invalidated
+- a page that can be opened from the booking records list to see all details for the booking, any invoice records and perform invoice actions - create, email , invalidate
+- a list of invoice records to summarise information about invoices e.g bill, paid and calculate summary statistics.

 ##api needs